-- You can use the name “The ACM SIGPLAN Conference/Workshop on …” for
+- You can use the name “The ACM SIGPLAN [Conference / Workshop / Symposium /

 - SIGPLAN takes financial responsibility for the event.

-- Any proceedings will automatically be published in the Digital Library.
+- Your proceedings (if any) will automatically be published in the Digital

-- ACM can provide help with site selection, including venue negotiations.
+- ACM may be able to provide help with site selection, including venue

 These are in addition to the benefits available with in-cooperation status:

 - Announcements about the meeting can be disseminated via

 SIGPLAN’s mailing list.
 Fill out the announcement form.

 - You will get entries in the Call for Papers